Ankr-network/ankr-docs/docs/staking/delegated-staking/mgno/overview.md

 From a users' perspective, a full trading cycle on Gnosis Protocol consists of three user actions: deposit, order, and withdrawal

-mGNO specifically is a metatoken for GNO, the native Gnosis token.
+mGNO specifically is a metatoken for GNO, a Gnosis token.
 The relation is similar to a wrapped token like WETH to ETH, except there are 32 mGNO in 1 GNO.

-You obtain mGNO when making a deposit on Gnosis.
+You obtain mGNO [swapping GNO on Gnosis](https://docs.gnosischain.com/node/validator-deposits#convert-gno-to-mgno-special-cases) (scroll down to **Convert GNO to mGNo (special cases)** if needed).

 mGNO staking gives you the opportunity of staking with Ankr bringing you better APY for your mGNO.
 As Ankr Network 2.0 expands, you'll be able to choose between different APYs different Node Providers will offer.